John Forrest National Park Improvement Project

 The Park Hub is located to take advantage of the expansive views overlooking Jane Brook and the redeveloped lower terrace, Margaret Forrest Centre, the restored gardens, the Railway Reserve Heritage Trail and the park to the north.

-The Park Hub will be a place where visitors can learn about the Aboriginal heritage and post-settlement history of the park and showcase WA’s national park network.
+The Park Hub will be a place where visitors can learn about local Aboriginal history, the history of the park as well as showcase WA’s national park network.

 It will include an interpretation space, food and beverage service where visitors can enjoy a dine-in or takeaway meal or drink, and a function space suitable for a broad range of community and private events.